 Removing Squatters From Private Property

-1. Research the laws and regulations regarding squatting in Texas, as well as any specific requirements for eviction in your county or municipality.
+1. Research the laws and regulations regarding squatting in Texas and any specific requirements for eviction in your county or municipality.

 2. Notify the squatter in writing that you intend to pursue legal action if they do not vacate your property within a certain timeframe (usually 30-60 days).

 3. Work with your local law enforcement agencies and courts to begin the formal process of removing the squatter from your property.
-This may involve obtaining an official court order or working with police officers to physically remove them from the premises.
+This may involve obtaining an official court order or working with police officers to remove them from the premises physically.

-4. Contact a real estate attorney who can help guide you through the legal process of evicting a squatter and reclaiming ownership of your property.
+4. Contact a real estate attorney who can help guide you through the legal process of evicting a squatter and reclaiming property ownership.

 Squatters Rights Texas 2022